bitmuster/SequenceTracer/Readme.md

 Automatically enerate UML-Sequence diagrams from Python code traces.

+Sill in the state of a bad hack to demonstrate the concept!

 ## Requirements ##

 This project uses seqdiag a simple sequence-diagram image generator.